nexmo-se/linux-av-recorder/README.md

 to connect to the OpenTok session in a web browser.
 This application will only be subscribers and listen to the audio

 You can end the sample application by typing Control + C in the console.

-## What does this project do

-The code basically connects to two sessions and listens for audio.
-The magic happens at the ```on_subscriber_audio_data``` event (main.cpp, line 103).
-Here we which audio data we are getting.
-If we get audio data from translator session and detect that the audio is muted, we will change a state variable
-`translator_has_audio` to false.
-Otherwise write floor audio to `translator_audio.pcm` file and set `translator_has_audio` to true.

-If we get audio data from Floor Session, we write it to the `floor_audio.pcm` file.
-We also check if `translator_has_audio` variable is false.
-If it is, we write the floor audio to the `translator_audio.pcm` as well.

-## Expanding the Project

-- Adding options to specify number of sessions and inputs for API_KEY, SESSION_ID and TOKEN for each of those should be the next step.
-- Initializing a file for each of those sessions and adding them into an struct containing the audio file and session id
-- Initalizing each session connections (loop through the struct array)
-- ```on_subscriber_audio_data``` should check for each member of the array and apply the translator muted logic to each translator found

-## Sample Audio

-There is a floor_audio.pcm and a translator_audio.pcm sample inside /sample_audio_output Note that these are raw PCM files, when opening, use an audio editor like Audacity to set these parameters Sample Rate: 48000Hz
-Channels:2
-Bit Depth: 16-bit
-Encoding: PCM/Raw
-Byte Order: Little endian